Burma Railway: Conditions during construction

-The prisoners of war "found themselves at the bottom of a social system that was harsh, punitive, fanatical, and often deadly."
+The records of the civilian workers have not survived due to the limitations on birth and death records kept during pre- and post-war colonisation of the region.
+One soldier said they "found themselves at the bottom of a social system that was harsh, punitive, fanatical, and often deadly."
 The living and working conditions on the Burma Railway were often described as "horrific", with maltreatment, sickness, and starvation.
-The estimated number of civilian labourers and POWs who died during construction varies considerably, but the Australian Government figures suggest that of the 330,000 people who worked on the line (including 250,000 Asian labourers and 61,000 Allied POWs) about 90,000 of the labourers and about 16,000 Allied prisoners died.

 Life in the POW camps was recorded at great risk by artists such as Jack Bridger Chalker, Philip Meninsky, John Mennie, Ashley George Old, and Ronald Searle.
 Human hair was often used for brushes, plant juices and blood for paint, and toilet paper as the "canvas".
 Some of their works were used as evidence in the trials of Japanese war criminals.
 Many are now held by the Australian War Memorial, State Library of Victoria, and the Imperial War Museum in London.

-One of the earliest and most respected accounts is ex-POW John Coast's Railroad of Death, first published in 1946 and republished in a new edition in 2014.
+One of the accounts from the British military perspective was John Coast's Railroad of Death, first published in 1946 and republished in a new edition in 2014.
 Coast's work is noted for its detail on the brutality of some Japanese and Korean guards as well as the humanity of others.
-It also describes the living and working conditions experienced by the POWs, together with the culture of the Thai towns and countryside that became many POWs' homes after leaving Singapore with the working parties sent to the railway.
-Coast also details the camaraderie, pastimes, and humour of the POWs in the face of adversity.
+It also describes the living and working conditions, together with the culture of the Thai towns and countryside that became many POWs' homes after leaving Singapore.
+Coast also details the camaraderie, pastimes, and humour of the soldiers in the face of adversity.
+Allied soldiers were often given more freedom than their civilian counterparts, to play guitar or accordion, or lead a group sing-along, or request camp comedians to tell some jokes or put on a skit.